Starting from v1.2.12, ClusterControl consists of four components:

 sudo="echo '<sudo password>' | sudo -S 2>/dev/null"

-- If sudo user requires password, specify the sudo command with sudo password here.
+- The command used to obtain superuser permissions.
+If sudo user requires password, specify the sudo command with sudo password here.
 The sudo command must be trimmed by redirecting stderr to somewhere else.
 Therefore, it is compulsary to have

 -S 2>/dev/nullappended in the sudo command.